 The bedroom affects your ability to sleep well.
 When you feel calm and content, you’re more likely to fall asleep quickly.
 The colors in your bedroom, in particular, can make the difference between a good night’s sleep or a night spent tossing and turning.

-Color psychology experts found that some colors put us at ease, while others cause us to feel alert.
-In our article, we share the best and worst colors for sleep, so you can better understand how color affects the circadian rhythm.
+In our article, we share the best and worst colors for sleep, so you can better understand how color may indirectly affect the circadian rhythm through their mood-enhancing or dampening properties.

 Best Bedroom Colors for Sleep